liferay-upgrades/upgrade-analyzer/README.md

 ```
 curl -o- https://raw.githubusercontent.com/liferay-upgrades/upgrade-analyzer/master/install.sh | sh
 ```
 to download and install the latest version.
-It will include a bash function named "analyze_upgrade_project" to execute the tool.
-You might run the tool without parameters to get the options available.
+It will include a bash function named "analyze_upgrade_project" and an alias called "aup" to execute the tool.
+You might run the tool without parameters to get the available options.
+To test the installation, after reload your `.bachrc`, run in your terminal: `aup /path/to/client/workspace`